Bempedoic acid: Interactions

 Bempedoic acid does not interact with the cytochrome P450 enzyme system in the liver and only weakly inhibits the transporter proteins SLCO1B1, SLCO1B3 and SLC22A7 (the latter possibly being responsible for the increase of uric acid in the blood, and therefore the adverse effect gout).
 Despite this, the drug increases blood levels of statins.
 The effect is most pronounced with simvastatin and pravastatin, whose AUC is increased about twofold.
 No other clinically relevant interactions have been found in studies.

 Pharmacology

 Mechanism of action

 Bempedoic acid is a prodrug.
-It is activated to the thioester with coenzyme A by the enzyme SLC27A2 in the liver.
+It is activated to the thioester with coenzyme A by the enzyme acyl-CoA synthetase in the liver.
 The activated substance inhibits ATP citrate lyase, which is involved in the liver's biosynthesis of cholesterol upstream of HMG-CoA reductase, the enzyme that is blocked by statins.

 The substance also activates AMP-activated protein kinase, but this effect is likely not relevant in humans.